On variants of conflict-free-coloring for hypergraphs: Introduction

 Har-Peled and Smorodinsky \cite{20} proves that $\chi_{cf}(H_n)=\lfloor\log n\rfloor+1$ as a simple yet an important example of CF-coloring of a hypergraph.

-In Section 2, we consider $k$-SCF-coloring of $H_n$, give the exact $k$-SCF-coloring number of $H_n$ for $k=2,3$,and present upper and lower bounds for the $k$-SCF-coloring number of $H_n$ for all $k$.
-In Section 3, we give the exact $k$-CF-coloring number of $H_n$ for all $k$.
-In the last section, we consider online $k$-CF-coloring of any hypergraph.
+In Section 2, we consider $k$-SCF-coloring of $H_n$, give the exact $k$-SCF-coloring chromatic number of $H_n$ for $k=2,3$, and present upper and lower bounds for the $k$-SCF-coloring chromatic number of $H_n$ for all $k$.
+In Section 3, we give the exact $k$-CF-coloring chromatic number of $H_n$ for all $k$.